Published on 17 Sep 09

 Click here to expand/collapse more articles by Manuel MAKAS.

-Michael is a Director specialising in the taxation of real estate at PricewaterhouseCoopers, with a particular focus on cross-border real estate
+Michael is a Director with PricewaterhouseCoopers specialising in the taxation of real estate, with a particular focus on cross-border real

 Click here to expand/collapse more articles by Michael COX.